opensearch-project/documentation-website/_migrations/deploying-migration-assistant/configuration-options.md

 ## Cluster authentication pptions

-Both the source and target cluster can use no authentication, such as authentication limited to VPC, basic authentication with a username and password, or SigV4 scoped to a user or role.
+Both the source and target cluster can use no authentication, such as authentication limited to VPC, basic authentication with a username and password, or AWS Signature Version 4 scoped to a user or role.

 ### No authentication